cloudfoundry/uaa/docs/UAA-APIs.rst

-                    showSamlLink            boolean          Optional Should the SAML login link be displayed on the login page, defaults to false linkText                String           Optional Required if the ``showSamlLink`` is set to true. iconUrl                 String           Optional Reserved for future use
+                    showSamlLink            boolean          Optional Should the SAML login link be displayed on the login page, defaults to false linkText                String           Optional Required if the ``showSamlLink`` is set to true. iconUrl                 String           Optional Reserved for future use emailDomain             List<String>     Optional List of email domains associated with the SAML provider for the purpose of associating users to the correct origin upon invitation.
+If null or empty list, no invitations are accepted.
+Wildcards supported.

                     LDAP Provider Configuration (provided in JSON format as part of the ``config`` field on the Identity Provider - See class org.cloudfoundry.identity.uaa.ldap.LdapIdentityProviderDefinition
                     ======================  ===============  ======== =================================================================================================================================================================================================